Chapter 4

 The slightest move and they would be gone.

-Eku whispered, “Their minds suspect that I am here, but their eyes do not see.”
+Eku whispered, “Their minds have somehow told them to suspect that I am here, but their eyes do not see.”

 He faded into the shadows and continued.